 What is Librarian?

 Librarian is an optional feature for “On My Mac” sources.
-Librarian scans your files to build a database of information about them, which it saves in a data file that is created in your source folder.
+Librarian scans your files to build a database of information about them, which it saves in a database on your Mac.

 Librarian does not modify your audio files.